HamalXD/MERN-WorkoutApp/README.md

 ```bash
 npm run dev
 ```
-·Step 5 - Open up postman or insomnia to check where the API is working or not
+·Step 5 - Open up postman or insomnia to check if the API is working or not

 ### Frontend
 ·Step 1 - Navigate to the Frontend folder